BerkeleyLab/upcxx/docs/ccs-rpc.md

 also make direct RPC calls to function pointers within them.
 If the cache capacity is exceeded, an old entry is evicted.

+There are two caches for unverified segment relocation.
+One is sorted for fast binary search lookup of function address to segment hash and basis pointer.
+The other is sorted for fast binary search lookup of segment hash to basis address.
+Entries are promoted and evicted from these caches together.
+A separate cache is used for lookup of verified segment index and basis pointer from a function address.
+There is no need for a cache for the reverse direction.

 It is assumed that libraries are not unloaded, or at least not unloaded and the address space reused by another library.
 In practice, `dlclose` usually doesn't actually unmap the library and this shouldn't be a limitation with any practical effect.

 ## CCS Verification